CARTAvis/manual_source/source/installation_and_configuration.rst

   * macOS: 10.15 (Catalina), 11 (Big Sur)

 .. note::
-   Other Linux distributions (e.g., Fedora, Debian, etc) might be supported but they are not fully tested. macOS 10.14 (Mojave) may be supported but it is not fully tested.
+   CARTA may work on other Linux distributions (e.g., Fedora, Debian, etc), but has not been tested by us.
+CARTA may work on macOS 10.14 (Mojave), but again, it has not been tested by us.

-In the following two sections, we provide the instructions of the two deployment modes.
+In the following two sections, we provide the installation instructions for the two deployment modes.
 System administrators who wish to deploy CARTA institution-wide, please refer to the section  :ref:`installation_SDM`.
 For general users, please refer to the section :ref:`installation_UDM`.

 .. _installation_SDM: